-In broad terms, directors must possess adequate availability and technical competences, as well as knowledge of the activity of the company, which permit them to properly perform their functions.
+In broad terms, directors must possess adequate availability and technical competences, as well as knowledge of the company's activity, which permit them to properly perform their functions.
 Directors must also act with diligence, in a judicious and organised manner, in the best interests of the company (which has generally been understood as the interests of shareholders), and additionally take into consideration the interests of other stakeholders, such as employees, clients and creditors.